cpjobling/eg-247-textbook/fourier_transform/1/ft_props.md

-# Table of Properties of the Fourier Transform
+# Properties of the Fourier Transform

 | No. | **Name** | $f(t)$ | $F(j\omega)$ | **Remarks** |
 |----:|----------|--------|--------------|-------------|